 Is it okay to bring a camera on the trip?

 If your camera is waterproof, bring it along to capture images of iconic Tasmanian river views, framed by the famous trees of the region.

 The Twin Rivers Adventure takes about 3.5 hours from when you meet your guides, to arriving at the take-out.
 This includes a briefing, time to get kitted out in your rafting equipment, transport to the river, a snack and drink break mid-trip, as well as the fun of making your way downriver.
 You’ll probably be on the rivers for about 2.5 hours.
 This time is a guide only and is dependent on river levels, weather conditions and how many locals we meet on the way.

 What is included in the snack on the tour?

 There is a stop mid-trip to enjoy the gentle sounds of cascading water, birdsong and sit in the shade of a Huon pine or myrtle tree.
-Your guide will provide a tea or hot chocolate in your own travel cup, which you can keep to remember the experience.
+Your guide will provide a tea or hot chocolate.
 Along with this will be a delicious locally-made treat to keep your energy up.
 Dietary options are available, so let us know when you make your booking and we can accommodate most dietary needs.

 Are there change rooms?
 And what do I do with my valuables while rafting?